 Want to bring your just your phone along for the strides?
 Don't bother with trying to juggle it in your hands.
 Slap on an armband.
 You can find ones that carry just your phone or ones with extra pockets for your ID or keys.

-Similarly, running belts work in two main situations: If you're going on a quick run and just need a place to stash your personals, like a phone, ID, money and keys, you'll want a belt that just has a pocket where you can keep your stuff.
+Similarly, running belts (or even running backpacks) work in two main situations: If you're going on a quick run and just need a place to stash your personals, like a phone, ID, money and keys, you'll want a belt that just has a pocket where you can keep your stuff.
 And if you're going for a longer run, you'll want a belt that can hold a bit more, like fuel and water.

 Running Water Bottles and Hydration Packs